-Allowing yourself to switch off and unwind is easy when you cruise with The Oberoi Vrinda, Luxury Kerala Cruiser along the backwaters.
+Allowing yourself to switch off and unwind is easy when you cruise in 5 star luxury with The Oberoi Vrinda, Luxury Kerala Cruiser along the backwaters.
 Our two and three night itineraries take in the best of “The Venice of the East”, and give you the liberty to do as much or as little as you please.

 For your culinary delight, we offer freshly prepared international and regional cuisine from an on board kitchen.
 This enables us to fulfil your special requests and guarantee you have the very best backwater experience, in every possible way.

 The Oberoi Vrinda, Luxury Kerala Cruiser, Lake Vembanad, Kerala 682003, India

 Situated in south western India, the state of Kerala has a 595 kilometre long coastline along the Arabian Sea, and is famous for its backwaters: a network of interconnected canals, lakes, estuaries and rivers.